 Laura says, “Counselling and helping others is the only thing that I’ve ever been intuitively good at and becoming a counsellor has greatly fulfilled me.
 The Living Room has saved my life and given me chances beyond my wildest dreams, it is a privilege and a pleasure to work here.”

 Lloyds Bank Foundation created their Charity Achievement Awards to recognise the amazing, life changing work of small and medium sized charities.

 October 2015: The Living Room receives an official endorsement from Justin Welby, the Archbishop of Canterbury.

 December 2015: The Living Room receives the Hertfordshire Excellence in Public Health Award 2015.

-September 2016: Our first independent evaluation (funded by Tudor Trust and commissioned by The Shaftesbury Partnership) evidences our outstanding treatment success rates, stating that our services are therefore worth replicating/commissioning.
+October 2016: Adrienne Arthurs takes over the helm at The Living Room as CEO.
+Our first independent evaluation (funded by Tudor Trust and commissioned by The Shaftesbury Partnership) evidences our outstanding treatment success rates, stating that our services are therefore worth replicating/commissioning.
 TLR Evaluation Report – Intentionality CIC Oct 2016